 - Step 4:

-- Select the points that will be included in the registration with a ROI.
-Otherwise, the registration will use all the pixels on both images.
+- Select the region to include in the registration using a ROI.
+Otherwise, the registration will use all pixels in both images.

-- Click on Calculate.
-After few seconds, the registration will apply an affine transformation on Image A to register both images.
+- Click Apply.
+After a few seconds, the registration will apply an affine transformation to Image A to register both images.

 - Troubleshooting 1: